- About Us & Fees

 Rocky Mountaineer Tour & Alaska Cruise

 Morning flight Dublin to Calgary via London with Air Canada.
-Arrive early afternoon local time and transfer by deluxe coach to Banff (1 hr 30 mins).
-Overnight at the Caribou Lodge.
+Arrive early afternoon local time and transfer by deluxe coach to Banff.
+Overnight at the Mount Royal Hotel in the town centre.
 L

 All aboard!
 We board our motor coach and transfer the short distance to the rail station.
 Check-in and board the Rocky Mountaineer for our rail “spectacular” to Kamloops.
 Breakfast and lunch will be served on board.
 The top-of-the-line Gold Leaf Service gives you comfortable armchair seats in the all glass “dome”, while gourmet meals will be taken in the downstairs restaurant.
 En route, we travel via Yoho, Glacier National Parks and the famous Spiral Tunnels, numerous rivers and pass over high trestle bridges.
+Guests of JGT will receive a CA$50 gift voucher each to spend on Rocky Mountaineer gifts available from their catalogue onboard the train.
 On arrival in Kamloops you will be transferred to your “Gold Leaf” hotel.
 B/L

 This morning, again ascend to the lovely Gold Leaf cabin for another stunning day of sightseeing and fine dining.
 Today’s scenery will be a big contrast from what you will have seen yesterday.
 Travel from Kamloops to Vancouver, through Canada’s semi-arid desert, follow the Fraser and Thompson rivers and enjoy the interior of British Columbia from the comfort of your armchair.
 Start with a hearty breakfast and a lunch will follow when you are ready.
 During the day you will pass Hell’s Gate, the narrowest part of the Fraser Canyon, where millions of gallons of water rush through each minute.
 Before reaching the coast and Vancouver city, we travel through the final range of mountains, The Pacific Coast mountains, followed by the flat fertile plains.
 On arrival, we transfer to the lovely Sutton Place Hotel, which will be our home for the next five nights.
 B/L